-Geographical factors Schools Response We are based on a busy road Road safety is taught through assemblies and PSHE lessons Police are invited into school in Sept 2022 to promote safety Social and economic factors Schools Response Sometimes there is a temporary social disbursement order Newcastle West NPT on 101 or email newcastlewest.npt@northumbria.pnn.police.uk We teach children about personal safety and making the right decisions to keep themselves safe regarding their behaviour beyond school.
-Key Stage 2 classes are also taught about anti-social behaviour and the consequences of criminal damage and trespassing via Clennell education solutions workshops in the summer term.
-Peer Group factors Schools Response Pupils and parents are struggling to remember the difference between friendship and bullying issues Children have older siblings who may be influential to younger family members.
-The PSHE champion leads assemblies on Antibullying and school actively encourages pupils to take part in antibullying week and 'Odd socks day' The PSHE lead and all teachers remind pupils about the STOP messaging Clennell Education come into school and lead on workshops in Y5 and Y6 on the difference between friendship issues and bullying Our curriculum teaches children about the issue of 'peer pressure' through the child-on-child abuse policy which is shared with all pupils in September and displayed in an age appropriate way through posters.
+Geographical factors Schools Response We are based on a busy Road Safety is taught through Assemblies and PSHE lessons. road.
+Police are invited into school to promote safety annually.
+Social and economic factors Schools Response On occasions, there is a Newcastle West NPT on 101 or email temporary social newcastlewestnpt@northumbria.pnn.police.uk disturbance order.
+Newcastle West NPT on 101 or email newcastlewest.npt@northumbria.pnn.police.uk • We teach children about personal safety and making the right decisions to keep themselves safe regarding their behaviour beyond school. • Key Stage 2 classes are also taught about anti-social behaviour and the consequences of criminal damage and trespassing via Clennell Peer Group factors Schools Response Pupils and parents are The PSHE champion leads assemblies on Antibullying and school actively struggling to remember encourages pupils to take part in antibullying week and 'Odd socks day' the difference between The PSHE lead and all teachers remind pupils about the STOP messaging friendship and bullying • Clennell Education come into school and lead on workshops in Y5 and Y6 on issues. the difference between friendship issues and bullying Children have older Children have older siblings who may be influential to younger family siblings who may be members. influential to younger Our curriculum teaches children about the issue of 'peer pressure' through the child-on-child abuse policy which is shared with all pupils in September family members. and displayed in an age appropriate way through posters.
 Children are taught to be confident and assertive through our PSHCE curriculum.
 We also engage in a full week of 'anti-bullying' activities and we high profile this with our school community - we subscribe to the STOP policy and encourage all pupils to speak out and challenge We encourage any child feeling pressurised to 'talk it out' with an adult or share via our 'worry boxes'.
-Home factors Schools Response Lots of our children are connected to the internet at home and regularly use gaming devices to engage Through our Computing Curriculum, children are taught about online safety.
-Pupils are introduced to an 'Acceptable Use' contract.
-Parents sign an 'Acceptable Use' contract too.

-in online games with their friends.
+Home factors Schools Response Lots of our children are Through our Computing Curriculum, children are taught about online connected to the internet safety.
+Every child has signed our 'Acceptable Use' contract.
+Parents at home and regularly use sign an 'Acceptable Use' contract too. gaming devices to engage Our external computing advisor also delivers specific workshops in in online games with their relation to any online or mobile phone incident.
+This proactive and friends. responsive approach allows us to target certain groups of children or individuals and gives us the flexibility to respond to school incidents.